denkwerk/denkstrap-structure/README.md

 ## Requirements

-There are a few prequites for this repository:
+There are a few prerequisites for this repository:

 - [nvm](https://github.com/creationix/nvm) on Mac and Linux, [nvmw](https://github.com/hakobera/nvmw) or [nvm-windows](https://github.com/coreybutler/nvm-windows) on Windows
 - As an alternative you have node.js version 4.2 as your systems default node.js version